cityjson/cjdb/cjdb/model/README.md

 ![UML drawio](https://user-images.githubusercontent.com/92783160/200633172-e33fc6ae-26b4-4b16-a2a7-968cc9a34d5e.png)

-The physical data model adds one more table on the conceptual data model: the **city_object_relationship** table to store relations between city objects, e.g the parent-children relationship.
+The physical data model adds one more table on the conceptual data model: the **city_object_relationships** table to store relations between city objects, e.g the parent-children relationship.
 This table is added to achieve higher querying speed when selecting objects by their parent/child relationship.
 Example of this would be: "give me all the objects which are children of X".

 ![Physical Model drawio (3)](https://user-images.githubusercontent.com/92783160/200633220-92f95184-edce-44b9-bfa9-7db5fccbfc0e.png)